shauncommits/ImageFiltering/README.txt

 If you want to generate javadocs from the source files you can type on the console: javadoc -d doc src/*.java Or alternatively use the makefile by typing: make javaDoc

+Hint: use Ubuntu or vs code editor to run the assignment.
+However, whichever way you prefer would suffice.

+To check the output of the filter, look at the image called output.jpg inside the image folder!